farmerkeith/circuits/readme.md

 8 May 2018.
 Started spice simulation of discrete component amplifier from spreadsheet.
 Spice and the spreadsheet model disagree a lot, trying to work out why.

+9 May 2018.
+Completed spice simulation of discrete component amplifier and adjusted sspreadsheet to line up.
+Concluded this design is too fragile for real use.

+10 May 2018.
+Completed spice simulation and spreadsheet support for Unidirectional current shunt amplifier using op amp AD822AN.
+Results are within 1 lsb accuracy for a 10 bit ADC with exact component selection and calibration.
+More general component selection can be used with software calibration which will give good results but a bit less accuracy.